 Zach is a member of RWG’s Public Law Department.
 He advises local governments and other public agencies on a variety of transactional and advisory matters.
 His practice includes advising clients on land use law, planning and zoning laws, election law, CEQA, the Brown Act, the Political Reform Act, and other legal issues facing public agencies.
 He also assists staff with drafting and reviewing ordinances, resolutions, contracts, and staff reports; attends Planning Commission meetings; and counsels clients with respect to new and pending legislation.

 Work for Clients

-Zach serves as an Assistant City Attorney for the City of Indio.
+Zach serves as Planning Commission Counsel for the City of Covina.
+He previously served as an Assistant City Attorney and Planning Commission Counsel for the City of Indio.

 Zach joined Richards, Watson & Gershon in 2017 as a Summer Associate.
 While in law school he externed for the Honorable Justice John L. Segal of the California Court of Appeal and clerked for the Office of the Los Angeles City Attorney, General Counsel Division.
 He was also a Comments Editor for the UCLA Law Review, a Writing Advisor, and a Research Assistant to Professor E. Tendayi Achiume.